Landscaping contractors in

 Meet experience requirements

-Document 4 years of landscaping experience or complete equivalent education program in horticulture or related field
+Document 4 years of landscaping experience or complete equivalent education program.
+DOPL accepts combination of work experience and formal education in horticulture or related fields.

 Submit application to DOPL